February 27 (28), June 29, October 29

 So, Benedict works here to limit distractions during the time of sleep.
 Separate beds allow for a bit more personal space, a time of solitude when the common practice of the time was for families to share beds.
 Clothing, as well as enough and appropriate bedding, provide comfort and modest boundary in a common sleeping space.
 While a knife might provide security, it could disrupt sleep with its blade.
 The young interspersed among small, multi-generational groups, provide the best chance for both supervision and for sleep.

 The rule highlights the importance of routine and place around sleep.
 Consistent times to bed and for rising; the same place and circumstance; the importance of the limitation of distraction so as to give sleep the best possible chance.
 All of this is just as relevant for us today.

 Quality and length of sleep improves for many who practice meditation.
 Over time and with practice a restless and anxious mind settles.
 Meditators report that this settling of mind helps when falling into sleep.
 Life’s questions and problems may remain unsolved, however the way we relate to these, our relationships with them, change; there is less worry, less anxiousness, more patience, more letting go.
 This helps sleep.

 It happened that one day he got into a boat with his disciples and said to them, ‘Let us cross over to the other side of the lake.’
-So they set out and as they sailed he fell asleep.
-When a squall of wind came down on the lake the boat started shipping water and they found themselves in danger.
+So they set out, and as they sailed he fell asleep.
+When a squall of wind came down on the lake the boat started filling with water and they began to be in danger.
 So they went to rouse him saying, ‘Master!
 Master!
 We are lost!’
-Then he woke up and rebuked the wind and the rough water; and they subsided and it was calm again.
+Then, waking up, and rebuked the wind and the rough water; and they subsided and it became calm.
 He said to them, ‘Where is your faith?’
-(Luke 8:22-25a, NJB)
+They were awestruck and astounded and said to one another, ‘Who can this be, that gives orders even to winds and water and they obey him?’
+(Luke 8:22-25, RNJB)